 Feature instance AISMessage_8472 from the S-104 layer, an instance of feature type MetHydroDataAISMessage defined in S-104.
 Its geometry is a point, depicted alongside.

-The operation of the rule results in two feature instances, described in the table below:
+The operation of the rule results in two feature instances, described in Table 3 below:

-Table 3 - Features resulting from operation of hypothetical rule
+Table 3.
+Features resulting from operation of hypothetical rule